DevelopersLeague/EtherDocs/Readme.md

 ## Local-Setup

-1. clone the project to your local environment
+1. Clone the project to your local environment by using ```git clone``` command
-2. make sure you have node.js version ^14.19.0
+2. Make sure you have node.js version ^14.19.0
-3. make sure you have npm version ^8.5.5
+3. Make sure you have npm version ^8.5.5
-4. run `$ npm install` to install dependencies for react app
+4. Open terminal run `$ cd client && npm install` to install dependencies for client folder
-5. run `$ cp .env.example .env.development.local`
-6. run `$ cd src/backend` to cd into the backend directorry
+5. Open another run `$ cd smart_contracts && npm install` to install dependencies for smart_contracts folder
-7. run `$ npm install` to install dependencies for the backend
+6. Open seperate terminal and run `$ cd server && npm install` to install dependencies for smart_contracts folder
-8. open two terminals in one terminal run `$ npx hardhat node` to start a local blockchain
-9. in second terminal run `$ npx hardhat run --network localhost scripts/deploy_etherfund.js` to deploy the smart contract and copy the address printed in the terminal
-10. open the `.env.development.local` file from project root and set the variable `REACT_APP_CONTRACT_ADDRESS` to the address copied above
+7. Come back to the terminal where you ran step 4, and run the command `npm start`, this will automatically open `http://localhost:3000/` on your browser
+8. Come back to the terminal where you ran step 5, and run the cmd `npx hardhat run scripts/deploy.js --network localhost`, this will give you an `address`, copy it.
+9. Now in `client` folder, create a new file `.env.local` and the content will be `REACT_APP_CONTRACT_ADDRESS=address_you_copied`
+10. In the same terminal(step 9) run `npx hardhat node`, this will list a bunch of dummy account numbers with their private keys
-11. run `$ cd ../..` to go back to the project root and run `$ npm start` to start the react project
+11. come back to the terminal where you ran step 6, and run the command `npm run dev`
-12. Now in your React-app, enter password in your metamask wallet or any other blockchain wallet
-13. Switch to TestNetwork or add one preferably having `RPC URL` as ```http://localhost:8545``` with chain-id of 31337
+12. Switch to TestNetwork or add one preferably having `RPC URL` as ```http://localhost:8545``` with chain-id of 31337
-14. Create dummy accounts, you can find the private keys of dummy accounts in the terminal where ``npx hardhat node`` was ran
+13. Import dummy accounts into your wallet, you can find the private keys of dummy accounts in the terminal where ``npx hardhat node`` was ran
-15. You may see an error in browser console of ``call revert exception``, in that case, kindly reset your account and refresh the page
+15. You may see an error in browser console of ``call revert exception``, in that case, kindly `reset your account` or `clear data logs` and refresh the page
 16. You can use the site, congrats 🎉
-17. In case of any other errors, kindly create an [issue here](https://github.com/DevelopersLeague/Etherfunds/issues/new)
+17. In case of any other errors, kindly create an [issue here](https://github.com/DevelopersLeague/EtherDocs/issues)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>